intel/media-delivery/doc/quality.rst

 | Persistance Adaptive Quantization (PAQ)               | |cross| | |check|  |
 +-------------------------------------------------------+---------+----------+

-\* - AMCTF is VME based and is available up to (and including) DG1.
+\* - VME based and is available up to (and including) DG1.

 EncTools and ExtBRC are not supported for all the codecs and platforms - see support matrix below.
-Mind that HW BRC for VDENC encoders requires HuC which is not enabled by default in Linux kernel on some platforms.
+Please note that HW BRC for VDENC encoders requires HuC which is not enabled by default in Linux kernel on some platforms.
 First platform which enables HuC by default is DG1 (TGL does not has HuC enabled by default).